ex-nerd/ex-nerd.hugo/content/diabetes/t1_name_history.md

 ### Insulin Dependent Diabetes

-In 1979, what was now know as Type 1 Diabetes was [classified as Insulin Dependent Diabetes](http://diabetes.diabetesjournals.org/content/28/12/1039).
+In 1979, what is now know as Type 1 Diabetes was [classified as Insulin Dependent Diabetes](http://diabetes.diabetesjournals.org/content/28/12/1039).
 This was partly in recognition that onset of the disease was not limited to children, and that those children eventually grew up to become adults.

 ### Type 1.5